axel92b/ProcKillerService/README.md

 ## Run

-`ProcKillerService.exe run -name:"Specify process name without .exe"`
+`ProcKillerService.exe run`

 ## Install as service

-`ProcKillerService.exe install -name:"Specify process name without .exe"` and to run the service after installation `ProcKillerService.exe start`
+`ProcKillerService.exe install` and to run the service after installation `ProcKillerService.exe start` After first run, open C:\ProgramData\Axel\ProcessKillerService\settings.json and set the process name that you want to kill.

- ### Example

-`ProcKillerService.exe install -name:"CompatTelRunner"`